nnUyi/Non-Local_Nets-Tensorflow/README.md

 # Non-Local-Nets
   - This is an implement of Non-local Nets for tensorflow version.
-[Here](https://arxiv.org/pdf/1711.07971.pdf), you can see the paper provided by Kaiming He et.al.
+[Here](https://arxiv.org/pdf/1711.07971.pdf), you can see the paper provided by Xiaolong Wang et.al.

 # Requirements
   - tensorflow > 1.0.0